#notmyelders

 Your elders are #notmyelders.

-There is no point in me naming my elders.
 I owe my knowledge to those who tend the ancestral fires.
-I have been told many times my lineage means nothing to the “herbal community,” so don’t expect me to fall all over myself honoring yours.
+I have been told many times my lineage means nothing to the The Herbal Community™ so don’t expect me to fall all over myself honoring yours.

-If you do give people that power, you had better hold them to the responsibilities that come with it.
-Once they are spoken about as someone with authority, it is their responsibility not to perpetuate or ignore problematic behaviors.
+If you do give people that power, you had best hold them to the obligations that come with it.
+Once a person is granted that kind of authority it is their responsibility not to perpetuate or ignore problematic behaviors.

 Aside from the fact that some truly harmful people have held the floor for far too long, imposing that small group of “elders” on all herbal practitioners is disrespectful as hell to many healers who have gained their knowledge through their culture.